Last updated on April 16th, 2021 at 01:12 pm

 Characteristics of Series Circuit as found from experiments

-Experiments show that the current in the series circuit made up one loop is the same everywhere.
+Experiments show that the current in the series circuit made up of one loop is the same everywhere.

 As there are potential drops across each resistor, the total voltage across the battery is equal to the sum of the potential drops across each resistor.

-If one resistor goes out, then the whole circuit goes off. (like when a light bulb in series circuit goes out, the entire circuit becomes inoperative)
+If one resistor goes out, then the whole circuit goes off. (like when a light bulb in a series circuit goes out, the entire circuit becomes inoperative)

-Equivalent Resistance of a series circuit
+Equivalent Resistance of a series circuit | series circuit formula of equivalent resistance

 Using Ohm’s Law and our experimental results, we find that: (see the circuit diagram above)